 Designing offices to mirror the ambiance remote employees are accustomed to creates a similar work environment with the same benefits for both its in-office and remote employees.
 Traditional offices with remote staff members can alienate their remote workers by holding impromptu meetings in offices without video call capabilities and posting information on bulletin boards or whiteboards.
 This can leave remote employees feeling left out and unhappy with their position which can affect their work.
 Daily, prerecorded conference calls are one way to create inclusivity for remote workers.

 Remote and co-location employees communicate differently.
 For a company that has both remote and in-office employees, communication must be adjusted so that remote employees feel they have access to the same information as their in-office coworkers.
 Using cloud-based, team collaboration tools and services for both in-office and remote employees ensures that information is being captured and shared with all members of a team.
-Text chat tools can be used to encourage casual chit-chat among all employees similar to the interactions in-office employees participate in around the water cooler or in break rooms.
+Text chat tools can be used to encourage casual chit-chat among all employees similar to the interactions in-office employees participate in around the water cooler or in break rooms while expense management tools ensure that there’s constant collaboration between your Finance teams and employees.

 Whichever tools chosen should reflect the company’s culture.
 A company’s day-to-day toolset will help create a remote company culture through shared experiences and collaboration like a co-located office creates through in-person interactions.
 It is also important that these tools help keep remote team members up to date.
 Video conferencing tools, chat apps, and comment sections in project management tools keep remote team members connected.